weaviate/weaviate-io/developers/weaviate/configuration/pq-compression.md

 :::info Added in v1.23.0
 :::

-If you have a new collection, enable AutoPQ so that you don't have to load your data in two phases.
+If you have a new collection, enable AutoPQ.
+AutoPQ automates the PQ training step so you don't have to load your data in two phases.

 ### 1. Set the environment variable

 AutoPQ requires asynchronous indexing.
-To enable AutoPQ, set the environment variable `ASYNC_INDEXING=true` and restart your instance.
+To enable AutoPQ, set the environment variable `ASYNC_INDEXING=true` and restart your Weaviate instance.
 You cannot enable AutoPQ without asynchronous indexing.

 AutoPQ is not currently available in WCS.